simonpicard/compilo/README.md

 ## Functions

 Functions provide two additional types of instructions: function definitions and function definitions and function calls.
-The calls are considered as atomic expressions in order to be able to put function calls function calls within an expression.
-For example, a=foo()+5; In addition, a Moreover, a function must be able to be called without the need to to make an assignment or another type of instruction because a function can return nothing and simply have an edge effect.
-For For example, the println function is a function that returns nothing but produces an edge effect which is the display in the terminal.
+The calls are considered atomic expressions to be able to put function calls within an expression.
+For example, a=foo()+5; In addition, a function must be able to be called without the need to make an assignment or another type of instruction because a function can return nothing and simply have an edge effect.
+For example, the println function is a function that returns nothing but produces an edge effect which is the display in the terminal.
 It is necessary to therefore be able to do, for example, println(a).
-That's why it is necessary a function call to be a statement in its own right.
+That's why a function call must be a statement in its own right.

 ## Instructions starting with an identifier

 Several instructions start with an identifier.
-These are assignments, variable declarations and function calls.
+These are assignments, variable declarations, and function calls.
-In order for the grammar to be LL(1) we need to factor these statements.
+For the grammar to be LL(1) we need to factor in these statements.
 This is why the variable &lt;IdentifierInstruction&gt; was created.
 This variable represents an instruction that starts with an identifier.
-The variable &lt;IdentifierInstructionTail&gt; has also been also created in order to distinguish the different types of instructions that start with an identifier.
-The distinction is then easily made because when the symbol following the identifier is "=", we know that it is an assignment, when this symbol is "::", we know that it is a a variable declaration and when this symbol is "(", we know that it is a function that it is a function call.
+The variable &lt; IdentifierInstructionTail&gt; has also been created to distinguish the different types of instructions that start with an identifier.
+The distinction is then easily made because when the symbol following the identifier is "=", we know that it is an assignment when this symbol is "::", we know that it is a variable declaration and when this symbol is "(", we know that it is a function call.

 # Grammar

 Here is the grammar given in the statement and transformed into LL(1).
-To each production rule corresponds a number which identifies that rule.
+Each production rule corresponds to a number that identifies that rule.

 [See table here](/doc/grammar.md)